fangKfang/corgi-merch-stripe/README.md

 # Stripe Payment Intent Integration: Corgi Merch

-Corgi Merch site that accepts a payment for purchases of a corgi button using the [Payment Intents API](https://stripe.com/docs/payments/payment-intents), [Stripe Elements](https://stripe.com/payments/elements) and [React](https://reactjs.org/).
+Corgi Merch site that accepts one-time payments for purchases of a corgi button.

+Forked from Stripe sample app here: https://github.com/stripe-samples/react-elements-card-payment

-## Features
+## App Features

 Two product types are offered: Eclair button and Beignet button.
 Users can choose between the two products and then initiate a card payment.

 This application incudes a `client` in React and a `server` in Python.

 ## How to run locally